swissi2000/ProbeApp-Test/docs/PrecisionCalibration.md

 ![](/images/pa158.png)

-After the Bore Cycle has finished the spinndle will be at the bore center position as accurately as the TP's precision this allows.
+After the Bore Cycle has finished the spindle will be at the bore center position as accurately as the TP's precision this allows.

 ![](/images/pa159.png)